Toyota Tercel: Fifth generation (L50; 1994)

-Designed between 1991 and 1992, by Shinichi Hiranaka and Yasuhisa Hamano, in September 1994, for the 1995 model year, Toyota introduced an all-new Tercel.
-The new design offered a stiffer body with better handling and was one of only a handful of cars in the US to have OBDII in 1995.
-Retaining its compact packaging and high quality, the new Tercel featured a redesigned exterior and new engine.
+Designed between 1991 and 1992 by Shinichi Hiranaka and Yasuhisa Hamano, Toyota introduced an all-new Tercel in September 1994, for the 1995 model year.
+The new Tercel featured a redesigned exterior and new engine, offering a stiffer body with better handling and was one of only a handful of cars in the US to have OBDII in 1995.
+Reflecting the state of Japan's post-Bubble economy, the car was somewhat decontented in comparison to its over-engineered predecessor.
 The Tercel now offered standard driver's and passenger's side airbags in the United States, but only a driver's side bag for Canada.
 Three-point seatbelts for front and outboard rear passengers and adjustable shoulder-belt anchor points for front seat passengers were installed on four-door models.
 All models met federal standards for 1997 side-impact protection, and offered anti-lock brakes.
 Standard models came with only a four-speed manual or automatic transmission and grey bumpers, while DX models were offered with the addition of body-coloured bumpers and either a five-speed manual or four-speed automatic transmission.

 Its all-new appearance appears to be influenced by the Japanese-market Toyota Camry V40 series, also introduced that year.
 Both vehicles were available together at Toyota Corolla Store Japanese dealerships.
 Design patents were filed at the Japan Patent Office on 12 October 1992, under patent number 1009387.

 In Japan, the Tercel was again also offered with the Corsa and Corolla II nameplates, for sale through parallel marketing channels.
 There was also a three-door hatchback body version offered in addition to the four-door sedan.
 The two-door sedan was only ever marketed in North America.
 There was also a four-wheel-drive option available in Japan.